syncfusion-content/blazor-docs/blazor/stock-chart/trend-lines.md

 ---
 layout: post
-title: Trend Lines in Blazor Stock Chart  Component | Syncfusion
+title: Trendlines in Blazor Stock Chart Component | Syncfusion
-description: Learn about Trend Lines in Blazor Stock Chart  component of Syncfusion, and more details.
+description: Learn here all about Trendlines in Syncfusion Blazor Stock Chart component and more.
 platform: Blazor
 control: Stock Chart
 documentation: ug
 ---

-# Trendlines
+# Trendlines in Blazor Stock Chart Component

 Trendlines are used to show the direction and speed of price.